joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-05-06-time-trials-detective.md

 ```

-Now, this approach is greedy and it does not consider the possibility that e.g. sub-optimally dividing the possibilities at stage $n$ sets us up better overall sub-division at a subsequent level of the recursion.
-So, we should only believe our result if it matches the theoretical minimum from above, $\lceil \log_2 N!\rceil.$
+Like we said above, this has no guarantee to be optimal, and we should only believe the result if it matches the theoretical minimum, $\lceil \log_2 N!\rceil.$

 For $N=1$ to $7,$ it does and we get